hamish2014/FreeCAD_drawing_dimensioning/README.md

 Mac Installation Instructions
 -----------------------------

-Copy or unzip the drawing dimensioning folder to the directory /FreeCAD.app/Contents/Mod (thanks PLChris)
+Copy or unzip the drawing dimensioning folder to the directory *FreeCAD.app*/Contents/Mod

+where *FreeCAD.app* is the folder where FreeCAD is installed. (thanks PLChris)

 Setting your dimensioning preferences
 -------------------------------------